QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 development of social science theories, but also provides new perspectives and tools for the study of complex social systems.

-=== Theoretical contributions and future development of ABM

-ABM's contribution to social science theory lies in its unique modeling and analysis capabilities.
-It can directly simulate individual behaviors and interactions, generate overall system behaviors, and provide a platform for verifying theoretical hypotheses @conte_agent-based_2014.
-ABM reveals the multi-level nature of social phenomena, demonstrates the dynamic process from micro-behavior to macro-structure, and provides a new perspective on long-standing problems.
-By introducing computational models, such as computable trust measures, ABM improves traditional research methods and provides new analytical tools and frameworks for social science theory
-@macal_agent-based_2009.

-The cutting-edge and interdisciplinary potential of ABM research is reflected in many aspects.
-Its application in complex system research is constantly expanding, especially in the study of self-organizing systems.
-ABM is being integrated with methods such as data mining and machine learning to promote the development of computational social science @davidsson_multi_2001.
-At the theoretical level, ABM promotes in-depth research on rational agents and system strategic structures.
-In the future, ABM is expected to make important contributions in the formalization of social selection processes and the standardization of intelligent agent systems, promote the deep integration of social sciences with natural sciences and computational sciences, and open up new prospects for complex system research @macal_agent-based_2009.

 == Platforms and Building Philosophy of ABM

 === Platforms for ABM Development